He didn’t really explain what he meant by that statement. So I began a study of Bonds’ swing and here’s what I discovered.

 We’ll use my illustrations to show how Barry Bonds “hits inside a phone booth”.

 Here is Bonds in his stance.
-We’ll assume that the spot above his head is a fan in the crowd.
-Let’s look at how much Barry’s head moves away from that spot throughout his swing.
+The arrow shows where Barry's head starts.
+The blue represents a phone booth.
+Let’s look at how much Barry’s head moves away from that spot throughout his swing and if he stays inside the phone booth.

 Here Bonds begins his “load”.
 By cocking his front knee a little it brings his weight onto his rear foot.
 His head hasn’t moved from the spot.

 Barry begins his swing.
-His head has dropped some, but it’s still lined up with that spot in the crowd.
+His head has dropped some, but it didn't go front.
+He's still "inside the phone booth".

 Bonds at contact.
 He takes his stride and the bat comes through, but his head hasn’t moved front.
 His weight, or his body, has not “drifted” forward.